Ludzie jadący na rowerach po drodze gruntowej utwardzonej pomiędzy lasem a zbiornikiem wodnym

 Dolnosląska Kraina Rowerowa

-Barycz Valley and Trzebnica Hills
+Barycz Valley and Trzebnica Hills (Dolina Baryczy i Wzgórza Trzebnickie)

 The Barycz Valley is visited primarily by people with interests in nature.
 The Milicz Ponds, known to all ornithologists, are a sanctuary for many species of birds, and their flights attract hundreds of observers to the area.
-Additional impressions are provided by walks along the picturesque dykes, especially at sunset or sunrise.
+Additional impressions are provided by walks along the picturesque dikes, especially at sunset or sunrise.
 The Trzebnickie Hills, also known as the Cat Mountains, stand out for their picturesqueness, and the dense network of hiking and biking trails is conducive to active outdoor recreation.

 Description